syakirharis25/JavaScript/README.md

 What’s in the head?
 Metadata in HTML article by Mozilla : https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML <br />

-Visualize JavaScript by Philip Guo : http://pythontutor.com/javascript.html
+Visualize JavaScript by Philip Guo : http://pythontutor.com/javascript.html <br />

 <a name="console"></a>
 ## JavaScript console